careerbuilder/DataScienceAPIDocumentation/SalaryService.md

 Summary
 -----------
-The Salary service returns salary info for a carotene id and, optionally, a postal or a cbsa code in either hourly or yearly amounts.
+The Salary service returns salary info for a carotene id and, optionally, a postal or a CBSA code.
+Salary info can be requested in either hourly or yearly amounts.

 e.g.: How much does a `Customer service representative` make per `year` in `Chicago`?